-- Energy cannot be created or destroyed, it can only change from one form to another
+Energy cannot be created or destroyed, it can only be transferred from one form to another

 - This means the total amount of energy in a closed system remains constant, although how much of each form there is may change

 - When energy is transferred from one form to another, not all the energy will end up in the desired form (or place)

 - Dissipation is used to describe ways in which energy is wasted